-Once you finish the lab, we kindly ask you to stop the VM instance, in order to not waste crownlab resources.
-Before deleting the VM please transfer all the files that you wish to keep in the "MyDrive" directory (as illustrated in the previous subsection).
+Once you finish the lab, we kindly ask you to stop the VM instance in order to avoid wasting Crownlabs' resources.
+Before deleting the VM, please transfer all the files that you wish to keep to the "MyDrive" directory (as illustrated in the previous subsection).

-- 1. Close the tab with the VM desktop - Navigate back to Crownlabs (repeat all the steps illustrated in Section 1.1 up to the step 6) - 3.
-Near the "Connect" button of your VM instance you should see the icon of a trash bin.
-Click on it, and a popup windows will appear - 4.
-In this popup window confirm the deletion of the VM instance by clicking the "Delete" button
+- 1. Close the tab with the VM desktop. - 2.
+Navigate back to Crownlabs (repeat all the steps illustrated in Section 1.1 up to step 6). - 3.
+Near the "Connect" button of your VM instance, you should see the icon of a trash bin.
+Click on it, and a popup window will appear. - 4.
+In this popup window, confirm the deletion of the VM instance by clicking the "Delete" button.

-Before beginning the lab, recall that you have a list of the most useful Linux and Mininet commands reference file.
+Before beginning the lab, recall that you have a reference file with a list of the most useful Linux and Mininet commands.
 Have the reference handy while doing the lab.